Akuli/jou/doc/keywords.md

     return 0
 ```

-Compared to e.g. Python, Jou's function definitions are quite simple:
+Compared to e.g. Python, Jou's function and method definitions are quite simple.
-there are no keyword arguments or default values, for example.
+For example, there are no keyword-only arguments, positional-only arguments or default values:
+just argument names and their types.

-It is currently it is not possible to define a variadic function like `printf()`,
+It is currently not possible to define a variadic function like `printf()`,
 but it is possible to [declare](#declare) a variadic function.

 **See also:** [declare](#declare), [None](#none), [noreturn](#noreturn)